History of Pickleball

 2016

 In 2016 USAPA introduced the nationally certified referee certification program for the game’s growth.
-The first full-color and digital publication with the bright colors of pickleball magazine were launched in 2016.
+The first full-color and digital publication with the bright colors of Pickleball magazine was launched in 2016.
 For the USAPA members, a discount on the mail subscription and a free digital copy was offered.

 2017

-The American sports builders Association with the collaboration of USAPA, published a book related to pickleball rules.
-In addition, the pickleball courts introduced the construction and maintenance manual and described the detailed data and information for the construction of pickleball courts in a proper manner along with the facilities.
+The American sports builders Association with the collaboration of USAPA, published a book on pickleball rules.
+In addition, the pickleball courts introduced the construction and maintenance manual and properly described the detailed data and information for the construction of pickleball courts along with the facilities.

 2018